902heavymetal/Awesome-Everything/README.md

   - [sshscan](https://github.com/phxbandit/scripts-and-tools/blob/master/sshscan.py) 	A horizontal SSH scanner that scans large swaths of IPv4 space for a single SSH user and pass.
   - [crowbar](https://github.com/galkan/crowbar) Crowbar is brute forcing tool that can be used during penetration tests.
 It is developed to support protocols that are not currently supported by thc-hydra and other popular brute forcing tools.
+  - [ssh-snake](https://github.com/MegaManSec/SSH-Snake) SSH-Snake is a self-propagating, self-replicating, file-less script that automates the post-exploitation task of SSH private key and host discovery..
+  - [SSHScan](https://github.com/evict/SSHScan) SSHScan is a testing tool that enumerates SSH Ciphers.
+Using SSHScan, weak ciphers can be easily detected.